Star Realms Review

 Two very different games, but equally perfect for any kind of travel!

-After few thoughts we decided to buy the one we were thinking was better than the other: of course Star Rea… WRONG!!
+After a few thoughts we decided to buy the one we were thinking was better than the other: of course Star Rea… WRONG!!

 We bought Backpacker.